Maharshi-Adiraju/productradio/agentic-ai/frequency01.md

 Agentic AI is more than a technical upgrade.
 It’s a **strategic shift in product design**.
 By embracing autonomy, we move from building features to building adaptive agents inside our products.

+📡 Transmission ends here, but the frequency lives on in your product thinking.

 📡 Agentic AI Series Navigation

 ◀️ Next: [Mirror, Mirror: The Reflection Pattern in Agentic AI](https://maharshi-adiraju.github.io/productradio/agentic-ai/frequency02/)